 Seek Medical Attention

-After any accident, it is always best to be properly checked by a medical professional.
+After an accident, it is always best to be properly checked by a medical professional.
 The prognosis for brain injuries can be affected by the prompt medical care that is sought after the accident.
 Even if you think the injuries are minor, it is best to confirm the injury with a doctor.
 More information is beneficial to establishing the evidence necessary to prove your claim.

 Stay Organized, Document Everything

 If you are a victim of a traumatic brain injury, document everything you remember about the accident.
 Keep all medical bills in a designated binder or folder and update it frequently.
-Keep a log of all procedures performed and name and contact information of all doctors involved.
+Keep a log of all procedures performed and the name and contact information of all doctors involved.
 You may also request your medical records, or sign a HIPAA release to allow your attorney to access these documents.
 Keeping everything documented and organized is key to receiving the compensation that you or your family member deserves.
 Here is a quick list of items to keep track of:

 - Medical bills